LMBDA-design/PSAMIL/README.md

 #### Introduction
 These are two large-scale publicly available medical datasets.
+The CAMELYON16 dataset contains an independent test set that does not rely on random splitting.

+#### How to Train:

+1. Download the files [TCGA-Dataset](https://uwmadison.box.com/shared/static/tze4yqclajbdzjwxyb8b1umfwk9vcdwq.zip) and [Camelyon16_Dataset](https://uwmadison.box.com/shared/static/l9ou15iwup73ivdjq0bc61wcg5ae8dwe.zip) to directory `datasets`, and unzip both.

+2. run `traincancer.py`

+3. tune the learning rate or class prototype update parameter to get better performance.

+The training/evaluation codes and data are mostly modified from previous work [DSMIL](https://github.com/binli123/dsmil-wsi).
+We would make more instructions here to present our process more clearly:

+1. We used the SimCLR 20x features provided by [DSMIL]([https://github.com/binli123/dsmil-wsi]) in training set.
+2. We used `model/PSMIL.py` to implement the experiments, which only involves probability space attention.
+3. We modified the original code from DSMIL when split the test bags for Camelyon16, because it is different with the mainstream evaluation way.
+We choose the whole test set as the `reserved_testing_bags` variable in `traincancer.py`.
+This is different from the original "Camelyon16 with a 5-fold cross-validation and a standalone test set" introduced by [DSMIL](https://github.com/binli123/dsmil-wsi), which choose a random inner split as test set.
+4. In `visualize_psmil_c16.py`, we loaded the initial embedder weights provided by [DSMIL]([https://github.com/binli123/dsmil-wsi]) to produce the test slide SimCLR 20x features.
+To simplify the codes, we directly use the SimCLR features generated in the middle of DSMIL as the input to our model.
+Details see the code.

-The detailed training processes are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log`.
-The CAMELYON16 dataset contains an independent test set that does not rely on random splitting, however we found the best results reported in paper and  logs in supplementary may be pretty hard to reproduce.
+The best results with detailed training processes are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log`, however we found the best results may be pretty hard to reproduce.
 Lucky enough we saved corresponding weights in 20241126, which is why we provide the independent validation and visualization code `visualize_psmil_c16.py` for the CAMELYON16 data.
 The expected output is as follows:

 ```
 D:\study\codes\work2\IMIPL\venv\Scripts\python.exe D:\study\codes\work2\IMIPL\testingnewc16.py